MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 Read an overview of the areas of the SDK that you might need for your extension development projects.

 * Create commands and expose them to users in the IDE, see [Commands](./command/command.md).
-* Work with contents of files and documents, see [Editor extensions](./editor/editor.md).
+* Work with the contents of files and documents, see [Editor extensions](./editor/editor.md).
-* Work with the in-memory representation of those documents themselves, see [Documents](./document/documents.md)
+* Work with the in-memory representation of those documents themselves, see [Documents](./document/documents.md).
 * Use the output window in an extension, see [Output window](./output-window/output-window.md).
 * Work with tool windows, dockable windows within the Visual Studio IDE, see [Tool windows](./tool-window/tool-window.md).
 * Use prompts with customizable buttons to interact with the user, see [User prompts](./user-prompt/user-prompts.md).